srowley/ggity/README.md

 ![](./examples/geom_point_shape_mapping.svg)

-Legends are currently only supported for discrete scales, without format customizations for labelling (yet).
-Custom axis and tick labels are also pending.
+Legends are currently only supported for discrete scales.

-Aesthetics can be set to fixed values without specifying a mapping:
+Aesthetics can be assigned a fixed value (not tied to a variable), and both legend and axis labels support custom formatting.

 ```elixir
     Examples.tx_housing()